danachen/Javascript/notes/FUNCTIONS.md

 console.log(typeof stringVar);  //function
 console.log(typeof functionVar);// string
 ```

+* Is this an example of dynamic typing? note the stringVar var is reassigned to the function and looks up the var from the bottom up and returns the first value it sees, it's not dynamically typed, meaning it's not looking at the rest of the stack to see what functionVar might be later on

 ## Function expressions
 * Defines a function as part of a larger expression syntax (variable assignment)